fulldecent/Nineteen-Eighty-Five/Manuscript/Translations.md

 ## Newspeak

-* Should we remove `<i>` around hashtags since they already have "#"?
+- Should we remove `<i>` around hashtags since they already have "#"?
 No.

-Oldspeak:arrow_right::warning:autocorrect
+Oldspeak:arrow_right:autocorrect

-\(Newspeak \)\?dictionary:arrow_right:top trending hashtags list
+(Newspeak )?dictionary:arrow_right:top trending hashtags list

-* Susan says to use top-trending, but I have found literally nobody that says it that way
+- Susan says to use top-trending, but I have found literally nobody that says it that way

 Newspeak word:arrow_right:Hashtag

-[Nn]ewspeak:arrow_right::warning:hashtags
+[Nn]ewspeak:arrow_right:hashtags

 NEWSPEAK:arrow_right:HASHTAGS